The Exact Texts to Send Your Ex (and the Ones to Avoid)

 Example: “Just saw someone trying to parallel park for literally 10 minutes.
 Reminded me of that time you said I ‘park like I’m landing a helicopter.’
 Still made me laugh 😊”

-Why it works: Uses humor to create positive emotions and shows you can laugh at yourself.
+Why it works: Humour creates positive emotion and shows you can laugh at yourself.

 The “Gratitude” Text